TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/JavaScript/UsingExtjs/PageTree/Index.rst

 """""""""""""

 The CSM is entirely described in User TSconfig.
-The configuration is found in :file:`t3lib/config_default.php` (or :file:`t3lib/stddb/DefaultConfiguration.php` since TYPO3 CMS 6.0).
+The configuration is found in :file:`t3lib/stddb/DefaultConfiguration.php`.
 Here is a sample:

 .. code-block:: typoscript